 What does all this have to do with foam rollers?
-As coaches and trainers watched elitelevel athletes experience success from various soft tissue techniques, the obvious question arose: How can massage be made available to large groups of people at a reasonable cost?
+As coaches and trainers watched elitelevel athletes experience success from various soft tissue techniques, the obvious question arose:

+How can massage be made available to large groups of people at a reasonable cost?
 Enter the foam roller.

-Here is the gist of the foam roller exercise.... get a foam roller and use your bodyweight to apply pressure to sore spots within the muscle.
+Here is the just of the foam roller exercise.....get a foam roller and use your bodyweight to apply pressure to sore spots.

-There are many uses for foam rollers, including injury prevention and performance enhancement.
+There are more uses for foam rollers, including injury prevention and performance enhancement.
 Essentially, foam rollers are the poor man's massage therapist.
 They provide soft tissue work to the masses in any setting.
-One of the nice things about using the foam roller is that it can be done daily.
-How long you roll is determined on a case-by-case basis.
+One of the nice things about using the foam roller is that it can be done on a daily basis.
+How long your roll is determined on a case-by-case basis.